PGScatalog/pgsc_calc/docs/index.rst

 tools/scripts developed by Inouye lab (Rodrigo Canovas, Scott Ritchie, Jingqin Wu) and PGS Catalog teams (Samuel Lambert, Laurent Gil).

-The adaptation of the codebase and nextflow implementation is written by Benjamin Wingfield with input and supervision from Samuel Lambert (PGS Catalog) and Aoife McMahon (EBI).
+The adaptation of the codebase, nextflow implementation, and PGS Catalog features are written by Benjamin Wingfield, Samuel Lambert, Laurent Gil with additional input from Aoife McMahon (EBI).
 Development of new features, testing, and code review is ongoing including Inouye lab members (Rodrigo Canovas, Scott Ritchie) and others.
 A manuscript describing the tool is in preparation (see `Citations <Citations_>`_) and we welcome ongoing community feedback before then.